alex_aldo - Fotolia

 Step 5: Create volumes

 The number of volumes that should be created depends on how the organization will use the appliance.
-If the appliance will be used as a file server, for example, it may be appropriate to create a single, large volume.
+If the appliance will be used as a file server, for example, it might be appropriate to create a single, large volume.
 If the firm will use the NAS appliance for departmental file sharing, the departments could be isolated from one another by creating a separate volume for each department.

 Step 6: Configure access permissions for the volumes